-China's foremost testing authority for mining technologies ordered one of the world's most powerful gas mixing plants for ignitable gas mixtures.
+China's highest Testing Authority for mining technologies ordered one of the world's most powerful gas mixing plants for ignitable gas mixtures.

 Even to Chinese users, this testing system enters new dimensions.
 With a capacity of 80 m3 and a diameter of 3.4 m, it is now the country's largest testing tank, which the special mixer will be filling with several norm-defined explosive gas mixtures.

-The mixer named “MG50-6MFC Ex A SO” is based on proven Witt gas mixing technology, and the German gas systems specialist has built many testing systems in the past.
-However, the scale and level of built-in technology are unprecedented.
+The mixer named "MG50-6MFC Ex A SO" is based on proven Witt gas mixing technology, and the German gas systems specialist has built many testing systems in the past.
+But the scale and level of in-built technology are unprecedented.
 The technology includes efficiency enhancements enabling rapid fill times, plus layers of system protection.
-“After all, it is about the production of highly ignitable gas mixtures,” says Zheng Zhang, regional sales manager for the Chinese market.
+"After all, it is about the production of highly ignitable gas mixtures", says Zheng Zhang, regional sales manager for the Chinese market.

-The gas mixing system enables the following testing procedure: Prior to the exposure to gas, the testing tank is rapidly evacuated and then flooded with an ignitable gas mixture consisting of oxygen and gases such as CH4, H2, C3H8, C2H4, and C2H2, which is then ignited.
-To prevent unwanted ignitions and possible accidents, temperature and pressure wave detection is deployed to trigger emergency shutdown of the mixer, followed by nitrogen purging.
+The gas mixing system enables the following testing procedure: Prior to the exposure to gas, the testing tank is evacuated within a very short time and then flooded with the ignitable gas mixture consisting of oxygen and gases such as CH4, H2, C3H8, C2H4, and C2H2, which is then ignited.
+To prevent unwanted ignitions and possible accidents, temperature and pressure wave detection is deployed to trigger emergency shut-down of the mixer, followed by nitrogen purging.

 In recent years, Witt has built several systems for similar tasks.
-Zheng Zhang: “This is why in terms of technology and safety, this was nothing new to us.
-However, due to its size, the plant is something very special, even to us.”
-For instance, even the gas mixing system which the company delivered to the German Federal Institute for Material Testing (BAM) “was significantly smaller,” said Zhang.
+Zheng Zhang: "This is why in terms of technology and safety, this was nothing new to us.
+However, due to its size, the plant is something very special even to us."
+According to Zhang, for instance, even the gas mixing system which the company delivered to the German Federal Institute for Material Testing (BAM), "was significantly smaller".

-Witt is considered to be one of the leading manufacturers of mixing, metering and control systems, as well as analyzers and safety fittings for all common gases.
+Witt is considered to be one of the leading manufacturers of mixing, metering and control systems as well as analysers and safety fittings for all common gases.